 The Wylde Center offers unique camp experience to families in and around the Decatur area.
 During our Winter, Summer and Fall camps, your child will explore this urban setting complete with native plants, garden, resident chickens and native wildlife.
 Camper will enjoy planting, tasting fresh organic fruits and veggies from the garden, searching the garden for insects, birds, frogs and salamanders, creating engaging and thoughtful crafts, caring for our live chickens and other fun, educational activities.

 Our camps are led by two highly trained Wylde Center educators.
 Cumulatively, our education team has over 40 years of experience teaching and leading outdoor education programs in areas such as science, agriculture, history, art and language arts.
 With the wealth of knowledge and diversity of backgrounds on our team, there is truly something for every camper!

-Camp registration is first come first serve, and there is a 16 camper limit to maintain a low camper to educator ratio.
+Camp registration is first come, first served, and there is a 16 camper limit to maintain a low camper to educator ratio.
 Spots fill up quickly, so register soon!